Donaim/proviral-pres1/slides.md

 - As mentioned, we start with **Sample Collection**.
 This step was described in more detail by Aniqa.
 For us, it is important that it **can** fail.
 For example, it can result in sequences that look nothing like HIV.

-- In any case, we progress to **MiSeq Loading**, where samples are sequenced, converting raw biological samples into digital data.
+- In any case, we progress to **MiSeq Loading**.
+Here samples are sequenced, converting raw biological samples into digital data.

 - Following this, **MiCall** takes over.
 The main task of MiCall it to assemble a long, consensus seqeuence from short bits that come out of MiSeq.